Notes on the Geography of Belgium: Brussels: the Grand Place

 Each was built by a guild and has a name, which usually has very little to do with the work of the guild.
 From the left is the Fox, which served cloth merchants; the Horn, which served sailers; the She-wolf, which served archers; the Sack, which served carpenters and coopers; the Wheelbarrow, which served grease dealers, and the King of Spain, which served the city's bakers.

 Sometimes, the ornament hints at the trade.
-The Horn, second from the left, served sailors; up top, there's a rendition of the poopdeck of a 17th century ship.
+Second from the left, the sailor-serving Horn sports up top a rendition of the poop deck of a 17th century ship.
 Up top on the Wheelbarrow, there's a statue of St. Gilles, the patron saint of grease merchants.
 (Don't laugh; wagon wheels need grease, and everybody needs a patron saint.)